davearonson/hook_lying_syncer/README.md

 Hoffman](https://github.com/yarmiganosca), mainly in figuring out that I shouldn't do the in-block object access the way I was trying to!  :-)

+## Caveats

+This requires the Ruby version to be at least 1.9.
+Eventually I might put some work into figuring out why many tests fail with 1.8, but for now, call it a Ruby 1.9+ gem.

 ## Installation

 Add this line to your application's Gemfile: